FTC-23206/.github/docs/_pond/01d-getting-started.md

     }
 ```

 The onPeriodic() method runs continuously during autonomous, similar to FTC’s loop().
 It can be used for logging, sensor checks, or updating subsystems.
-Currently, it does nothing.

 ```java
 @Override